The HyperTexts

 Robert W. Cohen, the author of Baseball Hall of Fame—or Hall of Shame? asked rhetorically: "Baseball has always had some form of hypocrisy when it comes to its exalted heroes.
 In theory, when it comes to these kinds of votes, it’s true that character should matter, but once you’ve already let in Ty Cobb, how can you exclude anyone else?"

-For those who claim Stump was inaccurate, it really doesn't matter because there are many independent sources, including newspaper articles, Cobb's arrest records and convictions, the statements of other players, and Cobb's own words.
+For those who claim Al Stump was inaccurate in what he wrote about Cobb, it really doesn't matter because there are many independent sources, including newspaper articles, Cobb's arrest records and convictions, the statements of other players, and Cobb's own words.
 If we ignore everything Stump wrote, we still have a picture of a misanthrope and possible sociopath.
 In 1908, Cobb attacked a black laborer who complained when Cobb stepped into freshly poured asphalt; Cobb was found guilty of battery, but the sentence was suspended.
 In 1909, Cobb was arrested for pulling out a penknife and slashing a night watchman.
 Cobb pleaded guilty to assault but apparently got off by paying a fine, probably because he was a baseball star.
 The rest of us would have ended up behind bars.
-In 1912, Cobb climbed into the stands to assaulted a heckler, Claude Lucker, who had lost his hands in an accident.
-Fans admonished Cobb for beating up a defenseless man, but he said he didn't care if he had no feet as well.
+In 1912, Cobb climbed into the stands and assaulted a heckler, Claude Lucker, who had lost his hands in an accident.
+Fans admonished Cobb for beating up a defenseless man, but Cobb said he didn't care if he had no feet as well.
 Cobb was suspended for attacking Lucker.
 In 1914, Cobb was arrested for pulling a revolver during an argument at a Detroit butcher shop.
 Once again Cobb got off with a fine.
 In 1917, Cobb spiked Buck Herzog, started a brawl, and had to be removed from a spring training game by the police.
 Cobb then invited Herzog to his hotel room to finish the fight, poured water on the floor, then wore shoes with leather soles to give him the footing advantage.
 The fight lasted 30 minutes with Herzog getting the worst of it.
 After retirement, Cobb beat his son with a whip for flunking out of Princeton.
 And so on.
 Regardless of what Stump wrote, there is ample evidence that Cobb was a violent man with serious "issues."
 Accusing Stump of some sort of vendetta does not make all the other evidence vanish, although apparently some Cobb fans live in that sort of denial.

 And Cobb is just one of several loutish members of the HOF.